“Now, I give you fair warning, either you or your head must be off, and that in about half no time! Take your choice!” ~ The Queen

 We laughed as Joe handed them over to us, but I remember Mahi and Gurmeet looking a bit nervous as they put them on.
 Since the belts were all entangled and the front and back looked practically the same, we spent the next 10 mins figuring out what went where, and helped each other put them on.
 So much for smart soldiers ready to take on an assault!

-Literally the next minute, we encounterd what Joe described later as a true picture of a Melb street’s bogan, Mr “RippedasF***” with his mid-riff exposed for the camera, all ‘ripped’ and ‘ blood gang sign’ and ‘only one machete’.
-What we don’t see in the 3rd ep is his repeated invite to our producer to punch him in his “ripped.”
+Literally the next minute, we encountered what Joe described later as a true picture of a Melb street’s bogan, Mr “RippedasF***” with his mid-riff exposed for the camera, all ‘ripped’ and ‘ blood gang sign’ and ‘only one machete’.
+What we don’t see in the 3rd episode is his repeated invite to our producer to punch him in his “ripped.”
 Nice.

 I learnt to say the word ‘Machete’ correctly that day, experienced first hand a self-professed Aussie gang member and his gang- sign, and the start of our experiences with the camera triggering a strange compulsion in people from both genders to either pull up their shirts, or pull their pants down.
 But more of that later.